 In this clip, you will see Caroline pulling Gemma's hair to escape from the task.
 The clip suggests that Caroline has learnt to engage in this behaviour because it may result in the task being terminated, in the same way that it is here.
 Once the task is terminated, Caroline makes her feelings about the task known by moving away from Gemma!

 A final note about demand escape behaviours

-It may be the case that it is not necessarily just unpleasant task demands that are removed after behaviours that challenge.
-It is possible that for children who do not like social contact that behaviours that challenge can be reinforced simply by the removal of social contact that does not have any demands associated with it.
+It may be the case that it is not necessarily just unpleasant task demands that are removed after challenging behaviour.
+It is possible that for children who do not like social contact that challenging behaviour can be reinforced simply by the removal of social contact that does not have any demands associated with it.